marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * he does a replay and the "reverse-next" to see that the index is 1032; but it should be a maximum of 1000.
   * so where is the m_values buffer created? hardware watchpoint (!) -> he finds the location this buffer is initialized; but just with length 1000!
   * creating "checkpoints" to jump between different locations
-* "so it is less code, so it is already better y defininition"
+* "so it is less code, so it is already better by definition"
 * replaced then the raw buffer with a std::vector
 * also replaced the index access with at()
 * rr record to capture flaky behaviour -> with an assertion; the "awatch workerthreadhasstarted" (not a typo)
 * go back in time in case of an assertion! was ist set properly, what is the value, see the code (computation bug)
-* "info locals" - no symbol table in case of stripped exectuable
+* "info locals" - no symbol table in case of stripped executable
 * KDAB uses docker to run CI, not virtualized
 * a trace/recording is completely self-contained; no more syscalls, no network access, no rendering
 * toolset: